Call Us On

 Withdrawing Your Consent

 • The right to be informed.
 If we are processing your data, we will make clear what we are processing, why, and who else the data may be passed to.
 Right to know requests include, but are not limited to, requests relating to: (i) the categories of personal information collected; (ii) specific pieces of personal information collected; (iii) the categories of sources from which we have collected personal information; (iv) the purposes for which we use the personal information; (v) the categories of third parties with whom we share the personal information; and (vi) the categories of information that we sell or disclose to third parties.
-We will provide this information to you for the twelve month period preceding your request.

 • Rights in relation to automated decision making and profiling.
 We may use automated decision-making in processing your personal information.
-Data subjectshave the right not to be subject to a decision based solely on automated processing.
+Data subjects have the right not to be subject to a decision based solely on automated processing.
 You can request a manual review of the accuracy of an automated decision if you are unhappy with it.

 Sometimes we will not be able to fulfill your request: if it prevents us from complying with our regulatory obligations or impacts other legal matters, if we cannot verify your identity, or if it requires extraordinary cost or effort, we will tell you in a reasonable time and give you an explanation.